mahoney1/test/rest-auth-oauth2.md

      composer card export -f jdoe.card -n jdoe@trade-network

-This card can now be used in the REST client
+This card can now be used in the REST client (the browser).

 ### Authenticating from the REST API Explorer and testing using specific identities